chuckbutler/charm-storm-twitter/README.markdown

 * pos-words: same for the positive sentiments
 * stop-words: those words are considered neutral and are removed from the tweets before analysis.

-You can edit those lists prior to compilation as needed.
+You can edit those lists prior to compilation as needed for an opinionated analysis.

 ### Compilation